evlar/Qhelp/README.md

   ```

 - Detach from the tmux session with `Ctrl+b` then `d` after confirming the node starts successfully.
+- Reattach at any time with `tmux a`.

 ## Additional Options